0xDBFB7/scientific_standards/README.md

 In academia, we now enjoy such rules as the COPE guidelines for authorship; the FAIR standard for open data; *Cell*'s [STAR Methods](https://www.cell.com/star-authors-guide) for methods reporting.
 These might seem like boring bureaucracy leaking into our paradisiacal institution, but each has been developed to explicitly address problems that have been observed (recalcitrant authors, recalcitrant authors, mistaken reagents, respectively).

 In science proper, we can turn to the exemplary *Journal of Fluids Engineering*'s [**Statement on the Control of Numerical Accuracy**](https://www.asme.org/wwwasmeorg/media/resourcefiles/shop/journals/jfenumaccuracy.pdf) (1986-), enacted because "it was impossible to evaluate and compare the accuracy of different turbulence models, since one could not distinguish physical modeling errors from numerical errors".
 This document seems to tantalizingly hint at formal science.
-It is excruciatingly detailed and proscribes specific actions that must be taken to ensure integrity in particular classes of results.
+It is excruciatingly detailed and prescribes specific actions that must be taken to ensure integrity in particular classes of results.

 <!--
 (why aren't journal editorial standards good enough?
 I think the proliferation of journals nowadays (or routes to publication altogether) means that these kind of standards needs to be at a "higher level", transcending mode of communication).
 -->

-# Knowledge of best practices, and agreement on universal experimental conditions
+# Knowledge of best practices, and mutual agreement on universal experimental conditions

+Dev and Hofmann, *Clinical Applications of Electroporation* (in *Electrical Manipulation of Cells*, Davey and Lynch 1996):

+> There are as many biosystems in use as there are experiments being done, it seems.
+>
+> This is reasonable since each research laboratory has people that are expert in certain measurement techniques and certain biological systems.
+>
+> The problem is that given the wide diversity of laboratories working on defining a mechanism of interaction, it is nearly impossible to repeat and hence verify the research results of any one laboratory.
+>
+> Protocols are often exchanged between laboratories and "identical" experiments are performed, with the result being different experimental data.
+Careful investigation usually reveals that some minor variations existed in the execution of the protocol.
+Unfortunately, it is not possible to tell at this point just what defines a "minor variation."
+It seems clear that a single biological system should be selected, and experiments designed to answer single questions should be designated.
+If an experimental protocol were then written and executed exactly by three to five separate laboratories, some of the answers to the questions posed here might emerge.
+>
+> It appears that it is time for researchers to step back from doing more experiments and to work together to select the biosystem, the experiment, and the protocol that has a reasonable chance to produce results that can lead to a mechanism of interaction[...].

 This repository was concieved after the author attempted to perform research far outside his field of expertise.
-The author is a poor scientist, and the result was bad science; but it may be interesting to look at the factors that led to this predicament:
+The author is a poor scientist, and the result was bad science; but it may be interesting to look at the factors that led to this predicament, echoing D&H:

 > "The following is probably self-evident to all good scientists; unfortunately, we only learned it during this project, so it seems worthwhile to make explicit.
 >